-Adoption of these amendments did not have a significant impact on the Group's consolidated financial statements.
+The adoption of these amendments did not result in any significant impact on the Group's consolidated financial statements.

 3.2 IASB Standards issued but not yet effective

 At the date of authorisation of these consolidated financial statements, certain new standards, amendments and interpretations to existing standards have been published by the IASB but are not yet effective, and have not been adopted early by the Group.